AraneaDev/accountant/docs/ledger-implementation.md

 The bulk of the `Ledger` logic is in the `Altek\Accountant\Ledger` trait.
 :::

-## Defining a custom Ledger model
+## Enabling a custom Ledger
-To use the custom `Ledger`, update the `accountant.ledger.implementation` configuration value with the implementation's `FQCN`:
+Set the `accountant.ledger.implementation` configuration value to the `FQCN` of the custom `Ledger` class:

 ```php
 return [